shakti-rajbhar/weatherapp/README.md

-# Weather Application using Python, Flask , Open weather API,Html css
+# Weather Application using Python, Flask , Open weather API,
+Html css

 work on enhancing  this app